amandaguglieri/hackinglife/docs/az-500-preparation.md

 ### Configure Azure AD administrative units

  An administrative unit can contain only users and groups.
 Administrative units restrict permissions in a role to any portion of your organization that you define.
-You could, for example, use administrative units to delegate the Helpdesk Administrator role to regional support specialists
+You could, for example, use administrative units to delegate the Helpdesk Administrator role to regional support specialists.

-## Available roles
+> To use administrative units, you need an Azure Active Directory Premium license for each administrative unit admin, and Azure Active Directory Free licenses for administrative unit members.

+**Available roles for Azure AD administrative units**

 |**Role**|**Description**|
 |---|---|